hyperledger/bevel/docs/source/operations/corda_networkyaml.md

 `type` defines the platform choice like corda/fabric/quorum.
 Use `corda` for **Corda Opensource** and `corda-enterprise` for **Corda Enterprise**.

-`version` defines the version of platform being used, here in example the Corda version is 4.0, the  corda version 4.1 and 4.4 is also supported and should be used.
-Please note only 4.4 is supported for **Corda Enterprise**.
+`version` defines the version of platform being used, here in example the Corda version is 4.0, the corda version 4.7 is supported by latest release.
+Please note only 4.4 above is supported for **Corda Enterprise**.

 `frontend` is a flag which defines if frontend is enabled for nodes or not.
 Its value can only be enabled/disabled.
 This is only applicable if the sample Supplychain App is being installed.